 Above: An iron chandelier draped with delicate fronds at Amsterdam restaurant Proef.

-Above: A chandelier by Oakland-based blacksmith John Sarriugarte of Form and Reform at Camino in Oakland, CA, festooned with sprigs of bay laurel.
+Above: A chandelier by Oakland-based blacksmith John Sarriugarte of Form & Reform at Camino in Oakland, California, festooned with sprigs of bay laurel.

 Above: An iron chandelier draped in grapevines; via Style Me Pretty.

-Above: Staghorn ferns create a tropical feel when suspended from the ceiling at Terrain at Styer's; photo by Michael Ash via Intimate Weddings.
+Above: Staghorn ferns create a tropical feel when suspended from the ceiling at Terrain at Styer's.
+Photograph by Michael Ash via Intimate Weddings.

 Above: For a recent Remodelista dinner, Louesa Roebuck hung giant bunches of bay laurel from the rafters in my Mill Valley home.